tjaditya/adityatj.github.io/cfd-car-geometry.md

 - Removing fine decorative details that do not influence flow behavior
 - Including a ground plane for external aerodynamics studies

-The final geometry was exported as a **watertight STL**, suitable for unstructured meshing using **cfMesh**.
+The final geometry was exported as a **watertight STL**, suitable for unstructured meshing using **snappyHexMesh**.

 ![Final CFD-ready geometry on ground plane](/assets/projects/cfd/screenshots/04-cfd-ready-geometry.png)

-*Final watertight geometry placed on a ground plane, prepared for STL export and unstructured meshing using cfMesh.*
+*Final watertight geometry placed on a ground plane, prepared for STL export and unstructured meshing using snappyHexMesh.*

 ---